 - the way information is presented

-- ‘essentially biological’ processes, eg crossing-breeding plants, and plant or animal varieties
+- ‘essentially biological’ processes like crossing-breeding plants, and plant or animal varieties